Pendulea/infinite-parser/README.md

 ## Overview

 Infinite Parser is designed to efficiently process massive volumes of cryptocurrency trading data from Binance.
-It downloads archived CSV files, extracts individual trades, and converts them into standardized timestamp-value pairs that can be aggregated into any timeframe and analyzed with technical indicators.
+It downloads archived CSV files, extracts individual data points (trades/other metrics), and converts them into standardized timestamp-value pairs that can be aggregated into any timeframe and analyzed with technical indicators.

 ## Key Features

 - **Binance Integration**: Direct support for all cryptocurrency pairs listed on Binance
-- **Massive Scale Processing**: Handles hundreds of millions to billions of trades in minutes
+- **Massive Scale Processing**: Can handles hundreds of millions of trades in minutes on a laptop
 - **Multithreaded Architecture**: Optimized concurrent processing for maximum performance
 - **Flexible Timeframe Aggregation**: Convert tick data into any timeframe (1.5s, 1m, 5.99m, 6.45m, 1.3h, 4w, whatever)
 - **Technical Indicators**: Apply derived functions like RSI, MACD, Bollinger Bands, and more
 - **Unified Data Format**: Standardizes all data into consistent timestamp-value pairs
-- **Memory Efficient**: Smart data handling for processing massive datasets
+- **Memory Efficient**: Data are splited and organized into specific data assets so you can pick only the ones you need and save disk space instead of storing all available pairs data

 ## How It Works